 Regular cleaning of the AC drain line prevents clogs and ensures proper drainage.
 Over time, mold, algae, dirt, and debris can accumulate in the drain line, restricting water flow.
 Cleaning the line annually or bi-annually (depending on climate and usage) is recommended to maintain optimal AC performance and prevent costly repairs.

-How to Clean an AC Drain Line: 8 Steps to Success
+How to Clean AC Drain Line: 8 Steps to Success

 Cleaning your AC drain line is a straightforward task that can be done with basic tools and household items.
 Here’s a step-by-step guide: